 Fibre to the Premise (FTTP)

-Increasingly, newer Fibre to the Premise (FTTP) technology is being used to connect harder to reach areas; using fibre optic cable running directly from the telephone exchange to the property, either via underground ducts or overhead cables on telegraph poles.
+The latest Fibre to the Premise (FTTP) technology is now being used to connect harder to reach areas; using fibre optic cable running directly from the telephone exchange to the property, either via underground ducts or overhead cables on telegraph poles.

-FTTP is capable of faster speeds of up to up to 300Mbps (download) so is more future proof, however you can use it for lower speed packages.
+FTTP offers faster speeds of up to 300Mbps on current broadband packages, and can be gigabit-capable (1000mbps) so is more future proof, however you can use it for lower speed packages depending on your requirements.

-Installing FTTP is more complex than FTTC as it involves engineers bringing fibre into your property and connecting it up.
+Installing FTTP involves engineers bringing fibre into your property and connecting it up to a nearby node.

 How to order FTTP

 Not all Internet Service Providers offer FTTP services yet, although more will become available as the full fibre network expands.
-You can see a list of ISPs currently offering FTTP in your area using the Openreach postcode checker www.homeandbusiness.openreach.co.uk/fibre-broadband/
+You can see a list of ISPs currently offering FTTP in your area by using the Openreach postcode checker www.openreach.com/fibre-broadband/ultrafast-full-fibre-broadband.

 You pay for the speed package that you order, regardless of the technology.
 Higher speeds via FTTP may cost more, or you can order superfast speeds at the same prices as Fibre to the Cabinet (FTTC) customers.

-Once you have placed an order, your chosen provider will arrange appointments for an engineer to install fibre to your property, which usually takes around 4 weeks to complete.
+Once you have placed an order, your chosen provider will arrange appointments for an engineer to install fibre to your property, which normally* takes around 4 weeks to complete.

 How is FTTP installed?

-Installing FTTP is more complex as it involves an engineer bringing the fibre connection into your property in several stages:
+Installing FTTP involves an engineer bringing the fibre connection into your property in several stages:

 - Survey or tests to assess the best way to bring fibre to your property from the nearest drop point and if additional work is needed.
 You need to attend this appointment.